 Join Us at WordCamp US This Year in Nashville (December 1-3)

-If you’d like to put these tips into practice with a huge portion of the Divi Nation and six or so members of the Elegant Themes staff, join us this year in December at WordCamp US.
+If you’d like to put these tips into practice with a huge portion of the Divi community and six or so members of the Elegant Themes staff, join us this year in December at WordCamp US.

 As has become tradition, we plan to kick things off with an early morning coffee and pastry meet and greet.
 We’ll be doing a live stream, handing out free t-shirts, and mixing it up with everyone who shows up.
 This is a great way to meet a few friendly faces right at the beginning of the conference and it even helps us plan follow up events around the WordCamp like dinners, drinks, and hangouts at Airbnb’s for those interested.